nwafdes/AD-Powershell/README.md

 Make sure there is connectivity between Your computers and the DC

 1. Edit The IP address, and use the IP address of your DC
-2. Run `Computer1-configuration` on Computer 1
+2. when you are prompted to type the Computer name (you have 2 choices only, computer1/computer2)
-3. Run `Computer2-configuration` on computer 2
+3. run `computer_config.ps1`